This post may contain affiliate links. Please see our disclosure policy.

 Essential Oils

-Learn more about cleaning with essential oils here or here
+Learn more about cleaning with essential oils in my introductory post on the topic.

 Add a small amount of olive oil to a cleaning cloth and gently wipe it across the countertop area.
 Then, using a clean, dry microfiber cloth, gently buff the surface in a small circular motion.